-Although September in Iceland is technically the start of the off-season, this is one of the best months to visit this beautiful island country!
-With mild weather, a chance to see the northern lights, and the last of the summer festivals taking place, September is a sweet spot to visit the Land of Fire and Ice.
+Although September in Iceland is technically the start of the off-season, it´s actually one of the best months to visit this beautiful island!
+With mild weather, a chance to see the northern lights, and the last of the summer festivals, September is one of the best times to visit the Land of Fire and Ice.
 Here’s everything you need to know about visiting Iceland in September.

 Weather in Iceland in September

-Iceland in September starts to straddle the line between the warmth of summer and chill of winter.
-Temperatures average a high of 51°F and a low of 42°F. Rainfall is at 3 inches for the month and snowfall starts to creep back in at 0.2 inches on average.
-The endless sunshine days of the midnight summer start to fade from 20.5 hours of sunlight in June to just 13 hours in September.
+September weather in Iceland is changeable, shifting between rain, wind, sunshine and even the first hints of snow.
+Rainfall is at 3 inches for the month and snowfall starts to return in at 0.2 inches on average.
+The endless daylight of summer starts to fade from 21 hours of sunlight in June to just 13 hours in September.
+And of course, the wind makes an appearance, it wouldn´t be Iceland without it.

 Riding a icelandic horse in Iceland